cgomesu/website/_posts/2020-07-06-Nanopi-m4-mini-nas.md

 After that, you're free to do whatever you want for your own use-case (disk partitions, storage systems, file sharing method, applications, etc.).

 # Update tracker
+* *October 16th, 2020, (update 1)*: I've re-written the [pwm-fan script for the NanoPi-M4](https://github.com/cgomesu/nanopim4-satahat-fan) and updated [the section about it](#pwm-fan-controller) accordingly.

+* *October 16th, 2020 (update 2)*: Despite the CPU tuning improvements I mentioned in my previous update, I've continued to have a few stability issues with Kernel 5.x.
+After a while, I've decided to reinstall **Armbian Buster** with **Kernel 4.4.213-rk3399 (legacy)** and it has been smooth sailing ever since.
+I updated the [section about OS installation](#software) accordingly.

 * *July 14th, 2020*: Added [information about CPU tuning to improve system stability](#cpu-tuning).

 * *July 8th, 2020*: Added a [cautionary note about SATA power cables](#nanopi-m4-sata-hat--passive-cooler--cables); Added a [table with the cost of all hardware components of this build](#cost-estimate); I also got a hold of a DC jack adapter that will let me measure the actual current draw from my final mini-NAS and will make it available here as soon as I'm done testing it.
 If you've additional suggestions, please [reach out](/contact).